 PE funds do invest just before, or as part of public issues of companies – at times, through preferential allotments after the public issue too.
 These are called Private Investment in Public Equity (PIPE).

 Angels need to have a very long investment horizon, because there is no clarity on the challenges the business will face, and what shape the business will take.
-VC funds too need to have a long investment horizon, because it is rare for projects to get commercialised or reach breakeven levels within 3 to 5 years.
+VC funds too need to have a long investment horizon, because it is rare for projects to get commercialized or reach breakeven levels within 3 to 5 years.
 PE funds have shorter investment horizons of about 5 years, though some are comfortable going up to even 7 years.

 Angel Funds, VC Funds and PE Funds can be viewed as a continuum in project risk, investment liquidity and stages in the life cycle of the business.
 Since angels invest at the earliest stage, they get the best (lowest) valuation when they invest; generally, VCs invest at a higher price, and PEs invest at an even higher price, in recognition of the declining risk profile of the investment.

 Every fund has its preferred sectors.
-Some funds are specialised in terms of the nature of funds they provide.
+Some funds are specialized in terms of the nature of funds they provide.
 For instance, instead of growth capital, they may provide “buyout capital” to finance the take-over of a company by its own management or by some other acquirer.
 Some funds are specialists in Leveraged Buyouts (LBO).
 Both venture capital funds and the private equity funds take a huge risk of nurturing the new start-ups.

 Some funds focus on “distressed assets” i.e. they invest in companies that are facing severe trouble.
 In line with the elevated risk, such funds have high return expectations.